neoforged/Documentation/docs/resources/client/models/index.md

     // The level and position may be null. event.register((state, level, pos, tintIndex) -> {
         // Replace with your own calculation.
 See the BlockColors class for vanilla references.
-        // All vanilla uses assume alpha 255 (= 1f), but modded consumers may also account
-        // for alpha values specified here.
-Generally, if the tint index is -1,
+        // Colors are in ARGB format.
+Generally, if the tint index is -1, it means that no tinting
-        // it means that no tinting should take place and a default value should be used instead. return 0xFFFFFF;
+        // should take place and a default value should be used instead. return 0xFFFFFFFF;
     });
 }
 ```